centurygenius/personal_projects/landing-page/README.md

-# This is a lang page
+# This is a landing page

 Reactstrap or React-Bootstrap is incorporated into this project.